yokimklein/AnvilDedicatedServer/README.md

 We're looking for new developers to help us with the reverse engineering efforts.
 If you're interested and familiar with IDA & C++, [come talk to us!](https://discord.gg/hetx7ekZJQ)

 ## Work is in progress!
-Simulation updates are only partially restored, so whilst the game is 'playable' in its current form, desyncs are present alongside general jank-iness.
+Whilst slayer is playable in a mostly stable state, desyncs are present alongside some general jank-iness, and other gamemodes are not supported.
 Please bare this in mind!<br/>
+Parts of the codebase are also long overdue for a cleanup.<br/>
 <br/>
-There currently isn't a way for clients to join a server without connecting to our closed source game API.
-If you would like to test this on your own, you will have to call the function hf2p_join_game manually:
+There currently isn't a way to join a server without connecting to our closed source game API.
+If you would like to test this on your own, you will have to call the hf2p_join_game function on your client manually:
 ```cpp
 // located at (base address + 0x319880)
 void __fastcall hf2p_join_game(long ip_address, short port, s_transport_secure_identifier session_id, s_transport_secure_address host_address)
 ```

 ## Controls
-- HOME: Launches into a game
-- END: Ends the game
 - PAGE DOWN: Starts a map vote when in the lobby, followed by the launch countdown
-- PAGE UP: Starts the game launch countdown when in the lobby
+- INSERT: Force sets the game to Slayer on Valhalla
+- HOME: Launches into a game if a valid map & gamemode are set
+- END: Returns an active game to the main menu/lobby

 ## Quick setup
 1) Build hf2p_dedicated_server.dll & hf2p_launcher.exe